Winston Churchill: Potsdam Conference

 Churchill was Great Britain's representative at the Potsdam Conference when it opened on 17 July and was accompanied at its sessions by Eden and Attlee.
 They attended nine sessions in nine days before returning to England for their election counts.
-After the landslide Labour victory, Attlee returned with Bevin as the new Foreign Secretary and there were five days of discussion.
+After the landslide Labour victory, Attlee returned with Bevin as the new Foreign Secretary for five days of discussion.
 Potsdam went badly for Churchill.
 Eden later described his performance as "appalling", saying he was unprepared and verbose.
 Churchill upset the Chinese, exasperated the Americans and was easily led by Stalin, whom he was supposed to be resisting.

 General election, July 1945

 Churchill mishandled the election campaign by resorting to party politics and trying to denigrate Labour.
 On 4 June, he committed a serious gaffe by saying in a radio broadcast that a Labour government would require "some form of Gestapo" to enforce its agenda.
 It backfired and Attlee made political capital by saying in his reply broadcast next day: "The voice we heard last night was that of Mr Churchill, but the mind was that of Lord Beaverbrook".
-Jenkins says that this broadcast was "the making of Attlee".
+Jenkins says that this broadcast was "the making of Attlee"—it had a significant bearing on the election result.

 Although polling day was 5 July, the results did not become known until 26 July, owing to the need to collect votes of those serving overseas.
 Clementine and daughter Mary had been at the count in Woodford, Churchill's new constituency, and had returned to Downing Street to meet him for lunch.
 Churchill was unopposed by the major parties in Woodford, but his majority over a sole independent candidate was much less than expected.
 He anticipated defeat by Labour and Mary later described the lunch as "an occasion of Stygian gloom".
 To Clementine's suggestion that defeat might be "a blessing in disguise", Churchill retorted: "At the moment it seems very effectively disguised".

 That afternoon Churchill's doctor Lord Moran commiserated with him on the "ingratitude" of the public, to which Churchill replied: "I wouldn't call it that.
 They have had a very hard time".
 Having lost, despite enjoying personal support amongst the population, he resigned as prime minister and was succeeded by Attlee who formed the first majority Labour government.
 Many reasons have been given for Churchill's defeat, key being a widespread desire for reform and that the man who had led Britain in war was not seen as the man to lead in peace.
 Although the Conservative Party was unpopular, many electors appear to have wanted Churchill to continue as prime minister whatever the outcome, or to have wrongly believed this would be possible.